 UNDER CONSTRUCTION

+I can report that after nine months the attempted hijack of DRCCT charity assets has clearly failed.
 As DRCCT Chair I am now preparing my report for insertion into the DRCCT Annual Report & Accounts 2025/26.
-This year will make very interesting reading and record a failed attempt by some Parish Councillors to hijack the assets of the charity.
+This year will make very interesting reading and record the failed attempt by some Datchet Parish Councillors to hijack the assets of the charity.

 These are the Councillors that voted in April 2025 for this action – Chairman David Buckley, Darren Sanders, Caroline Wise, Andrew Clemins, Cllr Glover [resigned December 2025], Cllr Young, Cllr Bacon, Cllr Loveridge and Cllr Whelan.